JojokCreator/Todo-List-in-React/README.md

 <li>Delete a todo</li>
 </ul>

-The styling is done using Semantic UI but could still do with a little work on the aesthetics.
+The styling is done using css but could still do with a little work on the aesthetics.

 ## Latest additions